5 Things You Need To Know About Narcissists

-2. They love control
+2. They love to control

 Narcissists love to be in control of situations.
 They want to be the boss.
-Narcissists hate to be told “no.” If you are dating a narcissist, you may notice that they shower you with attention when it’s good for them and then they might disappear for a while before coming back and giving you attention again.
+Narcissists hate to be told “no.” If you are dating a narcissist, you may notice that they shower you with attention when it’s good for them, and then they might disappear for a while before coming back and giving you attention again.
 Narcissists like to know they have power, that they can come and go as they please and not be called out on it.

 3. They will rage

 If you do call a narcissist out on their poor treatment of you, you will suddenly find yourself on the receiving end of a rage attack.
 If you dare to say “no” to a narcissist, you will be punished with insults and anger.
 A narcissist doesn’t like when they can’t have their way.
 They will play the victim to manipulate you to do what they want; if that doesn’t work, you will see a side of them you may never have seen before.
 Suddenly this person who was all love and affection will act as though they hate you.
-These attacks are more than anger; they are rage.
+These attacks are more than anger; they are the rage.

 4. They belittle your accomplishments

 A narcissist will never be happy for your accomplishments.
 Whether you finish writing a book or graduate college, they will make it seem like nothing at all.
-They won’t make a big deal out of your successes, if they acknowledge them at all.
+They won’t make a big deal out of your successes if they acknowledge them at all.
 Narcissists may act this way because they haven’t achieved anything themselves and can’t stand for anyone to do better.
 If a narcissist does acknowledge your achievement, they will probably take credit for it.

 5. They make everything about them